Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting

-where $\bn$ is the Levi-Civita connection of $\bg$, $\br$ is the associated scalar curvature, indices are raised and lowered by $\bg$, and $\rho^{\roV}$ and $\current_{i}^{\roV}$ are given by (\ref{eq:rhoini}) and (\ref{eq:jiini}) below respectively.
-Given initial data, the \textit{initial value problem} is that of finding a solution $(M,g,f)$ to (\ref{eq:gve}) and (\ref{eq:efe}) (in other words, an $n+1$-dimensional manifold $M$, a smooth time oriented Lorentz metric $g$ on $M$ and a non-negative function $f\in\dm^{\infty}_{\mu}(P)$ such that (\ref{eq:gve}) and (\ref{eq:efe}) are satisfied), and an embedding $i:\Sigma\rightarrow M$ such that
+where $\bn$ is the Levi-Civita connection of $\bg$, $\br$ is the associated scalar curvature, indices are raised and lowered by $\bg$ and $\rho^{\roV}$ and $\current_{i}^{\roV}$ are given by (\ref{eq:rhoini}) and (\ref{eq:jiini}) below respectively.
+Given initial data, the \textit{initial value problem} is that of finding a solution $(M,g,f,\phi)$ to (\ref{eq:efeB})--(\ref{eq:vezB}) (in other words, an $4$-dimensional manifold $M$, a smooth time oriented Lorentz metric $g$ on $M$, a non-negative function $f\in\dm^{\infty}_{\mu}(\mP)$ and a $\phi\in C^{\infty}(M)$ such that (\ref{eq:efeB})--(\ref{eq:vezB}) are satisfied), and an embedding $i:\Sigma\rightarrow M$ such that

-and if $\kappa$ is the second fundamental form of $i(\Sigma)$, then $i^{*}\kappa=\bk$.
-Such a triple $(M,g,f)$ is referred to as a \textit{development} of the initial data, the existence of an embedding $i$ being tacit.
-If, in addition to the above conditions, $i(\Sigma)$ is a Cauchy hypersurface in $(M,g)$, the triple is said to be a \textit{globally hyperbolic development}. \end{definition} \begin{remark} The map $\pros{i(\Sigma)}$ is the diffeomorphism from the mass shell above $i(\Sigma)$ to the tangent space of $i(\Sigma)$ defined by mapping a vector $v$ to its component perpendicular to the normal of $i(\Sigma)$. \end{remark} The \textit{energy density} and \textit{current} induced by the initial data are given by
+and if $N$ is the future directed unit normal and $\kappa$ is the second fundamental form of $i(\Sigma)$, then $i^{*}\kappa=\bk$ and $(N\phi)\circ i=\bphi_{1}$.
+Such a quadruple $(M,g,f,\phi)$ is referred to as a \textit{development} of the initial data, the existence of an embedding $i$ being tacit.
+If, in addition to the above conditions, $i(\Sigma)$ is a Cauchy hypersurface in $(M,g)$, the quadruple is said to be a \textit{globally hyperbolic development}. \end{definition} \begin{remark} The map $\pros{i(\Sigma)}$ is the diffeomorphism from the mass shell above $i(\Sigma)$ to the tangent space of $i(\Sigma)$ defined by mapping a vector $v$ to its component perpendicular to the normal of $i(\Sigma)$. \end{remark} \begin{remark} If $\bphi_{0}=\bphi_{1}=0$, the equations (\ref{eq:hc}) and (\ref{eq:mc}) become

+These are the constraint equations for the Einstein-Vlasov system with a positive cosmological constant $\Lambda$. \end{remark} The \textit{energy density} and \textit{current} induced by the initial data are given by

 In these expressions, $\bxi\in \Sigma$, $\bX\in T_{\bxi}\Sigma$, $\bar{\mu}_{\bg,\bxi}$ is the volume form on $T_{\bxi}\Sigma$ induced by $\bg$ and $\bp\in T_{\bxi}\Sigma$.
 It is important to note that under the assumptions of the above definition, the energy density is a smooth function and the current is a smooth one-form field on $\Sigma$; cf. \cite[Lemma~15.40, p.~246]{stab}.